 To solve this issue, SPSB cooperated with Huawei to develop an intelligent inspection system for power transmission.
 This new system integrates with Huawei's Atlas 200 AI acceleration module, using an AI inference algorithm to analyze images and videos locally and quickly report alarms.

 The Ascend-powered AI processor is deployed on all power transmission poles and towers as well as in drone online monitoring cameras.
 This allows the processor to identify five typical potential risks and seven major pole and tower defects.
-As a result, the traditional reliance on manual inspection, along with the associated high onsite risks, is replaced with new, highly efficient online video surveillance.
+As a result, the traditional reliance on manual inspection, along with the associated high onsite risks, is replaced with new, highly efficient online object detection.

 This new inspection model primarily uses intelligent system analysis.
 When supplemented with manual judgment, it shortens the original 20-day onsite inspection period to just two hours, an astonishing 80-fold improvement.